 Where should most of my time be spent?
 Expectations.

 First, you need to set and clarify expectations for what needs to be accomplished (e.g., job description, annual goals, special assignments).
-Next, set and clarify expectations for how work needs to get done using the Clarifying Expectations Tool (DOC) that outlines the GW performance factors.
+Next, set and clarify expectations for how work needs to get done using the Clarifying Expectations Tool (PDF) that outlines the GW performance factors.
 Once expectations are set and clear, manage them.
 If things are going well, give recognition.
 If things are off track, give feedback.

 Counseling for Change